 Professional bodies, institution or funding organisation, including the Australian Code for the Responsible Conduct of Research may require measures to maintain the confidentiality of research data and primary materials by protecting the data from unauthorised access and use.

-Data in general are classified in terms of sensitivity.
+Data in general is often classified in terms of sensitivity.
 Depending on the confidentiality, sensitivity and criticality of the data, a classification should be applied to the data.